jonasspinner/algorithm-engineering-st22/README.md

         implementation. </li>
     <li><code>binaries</code> contains a library as a binary file <code>libbinaries-*.a</code>/<code>binaries-*.lib</code> which provides methods
         used by the framework as defined in <code>includes/binary_includes.hpp</code>.
-You are not allowed to use these methods in your implementations.
-(Exception: If you work on "Aufgabe 4: Linear-Time MST Algorithmus mit Blackbox", you are allowed to use the <code>are_edges_light()</code> method as the MST verification black box.)</li>
+You are not allowed to call these methods in your implementations.</li>
 </ul>